anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 >[!NOTE]
 >If you face any problems to run the application, please email "***ap.anonymouspaul@gmail.com***"

-## How can I generate my own weight with custom dataset?
+## How can I generate my own weight with a custom dataset?

-The following instructions are for creating your custom weight for your model:
+The following instructions are for creating your custom weight:

-1. Follow the "https://techzizou.com/yolo-installation-on-windows-and-linux/#install_linux" instruction to create YOLOv4-darknet installation and usage on your system.
+1. Follow the [instruction](https://techzizou.com/yolo-installation-on-windows-and-linux/#install_linux) to create YOLOv4-darknet installation and usage on your system.
 2. Clone the repository.
 3. Go to the "Model_training" directory.
 4. Download the "dataset" folder from "https://drive.google.com/drive/folders/1kGLN7eINFEycZbP6KbQvJI4wv4C3aEfq?usp=sharing" and place it under the "training" directory.